vinodgaddam1/Verification/README.md

 📌 Key Point:
 Directed testing is predictable and targeted, but writing enough directed tests for a complex design can become time-consuming.

+1.4.1 Constrained-Random Stimulus:
+Although you want the simulator to generate the stimulus, you don’t want totally random values.
+You use the SystemVerilog language to describe the format of the stimulus (“address is 32-bits; opcode is ADD, SUB or STORE; length < 32 bytes”), and the simulator picks values that meet the constraints.

 -----------------------------------------------------------------------------------------------------------------